ADA pregnancy: Everything You Need to Know

 - Pregnant employees could also need some adjustments to the ergonomics of their workstations to improve their productivity and lessen how their pregnancy limits or affects their work.
 Some issues on this topic could include carpal tunnel syndrome and pain in the back and neck.

 - Employees who are pregnant could have limitations on how much they can lift or reach, and even how much they can push or pull items.
 However, some may need adjustments more than others, and some might not need adjustments at all.

 If you need help with any issues surrounding ADA pregnancy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.